MerginMaps/docs/src/field/broken-project/index.md

 <Badge text="since Input 2.0.0" type="tip"/>
 [[toc]]

 Do you get an error message when trying to open a project in <MobileAppName />?
-There can be multiple reasons what went wrong.
+There can be multiple reasons for what went wrong.
 Here we will try to guide you through some basic steps that can help you.

 ![error dialog](./error-dialog.gif)